Profile

 Abstract

-This country profile of Serbia provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to Serbia between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in Serbia from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $7.7 billion in loan and grant-financed commitments and 121 projects to the Republic of Serbia.
-The peak of Chinese financing to Serbia occurred in 2019, when the country received $1.6 billion in new aid and non-concessional loans, with a significant portion—$1.1 billion—coming from China Eximbank in the form of a preferential buyer’s credit for the Novi Sad–Subotica–State Border (Kelebija) section of the Hungarian-Serbian Railway Project.
+From 2000 to 2022, China directed $7.7 billion in loan and grant-financed commitments for 121 projects in Serbia.
+The peak of Chinese financing to Serbia occurred in 2019, when the country received $1.6 billion in new aid and non-concessional loans, with a significant portion ($1.1 billion) coming from China Eximbank in the form of a preferential buyer’s credit for the Novi Sad–Subotica–State Border (Kelebija) section of the Hungarian-Serbian Railway Project.

 Featured Authors